Workplace Accident Lawyer in Miami

 Workers’ compensation claims and settlements in Miami do not require an employee to prove that the employer is liable for the injury, and employees can receive benefits even if they are liable for the injuries.
 Workers’ compensation settlements and claims are different processes from filing a lawsuit against an employer.
 If an employee wishes to file a personal injury lawsuit, he or she will need to prove that his or her employer is liable for the injury.

 Settling a Miami workers’ compensation claim with a lawyer has fewer limitations than if an employee chooses to settle without a lawyer.
-In addition, the employee would not need to attend a hearing as his or her lawyer will attend the proceedings, instead.
+In addition, the employee would not need to attend a hearing as their lawyer will attend the proceedings, instead.

 If an employee is filing a personal injury lawsuit, a lawyer would help facilitate the litigation process.
 An employee can file a personal injury lawsuit for many reasons, including wrongful termination or suing a third-party that may have caused the injury or accident, including manufacturers of heavy machinery.